amoffat/sh/README.md

 writing obtuse Bash code to do something that would take you 4 seconds in Python?
 Yeah, me too.

-PBS is an *experimental* replacement for your everyday bash scripts that gives you the good features of Bash (easy command calling, easy piping) with the power and flexibility of Python.
+Python in Bash Scripts (PBS) is an *experimental* replacement for your everyday bash scripts that gives you the good features of Bash (easy command calling, easy piping) with the power and flexibility of Python.
 The resulting code is a normal Python script that does Bash-like things easily.